Singles Holidays in the Canary Islands - a year round destination

 Thousands of years of volcanic activity have truly left their mark on the Canaries.
 On Tenerife, the world’s third-largest volcano, Mount Teide, is a whopping 12,400-foot!
 Lanzarote, meanwhile, showcases its volcanic heritage in Timanfaya National Park; there are over 100 volcanoes in this nature reserve on the islands.

 When staying on one of the islands there is a temptation to simply sunbathe, swim or if you are feeling energetic you can indulge in some water sports.
 However if you travel away from the coastal resorts some of the islands offer a complete contrast in scenery and in some cases a change of climate.
-As international resorts there is cuisine to suit all tastes but sampling Spanish cuisine, in particular tapas is a must, especially when accompanied by one of a wide choice of traditional Rioja wines.
+La Gomera and La Palma are sleepy islands, characterised by untouched beaches, pine forests, and fishing villages.